joeycastillo/gossamer/README.md

 Clock Tree
 ----------

 If you look at the data sheets for these chips, you'll see that some boot with a 1 MHz clock, and others with a 4 MHz clock.
-No generic clocks are defined, and if you're coming from the Atmel Start world, you'll recall that it was on you to invent a clock tree from sceatch.
+No generic clocks are defined, and if you're coming from the Atmel Start world, you'll recall that it was on you to invent a clock tree from scratch.

 Gossamer simplifies this by giving you a consistent environment on all four platforms: